 Only a meaning of life that is absolute (steady) gives us stability and direction for the whole life, even when the world around us seems to collapse.
 On the other hand when we adjust the meaning of life to every new life situation, we put the cart before the horse!

 In one's mature years one does not rate the things of life as high anymore; at least one no longer considers the things of the world to have the same importance.
-One knows everything and all is relative: there are highs and depth, nothing satisfies forever, everything and all has an end.
+One knows that all and everything is relative: there are highs and downs, nothing satisfies forever, all and everything has an end.
 Thus are the qualities of the world.

 The meaning of life is to understand that the world cannot bring about constant joy because of its constant change, and therefore we are requested to search for the Absolute.

 The Absolute is peacefully underlying all that is agitated and in motion.
-Anything what is changing is not the Absolute.
+Anything that is changing is not the Absolute.
 The goal of life (if possible) is to experience the Absolute.
-How to experience ?
-The gross and the subtle world and the universe we experience with our sense organs.
-The Absolute behind theses empirical worlds we experience in the silence, outside the sense perceptions.
+Experience, how?
+It is with our sense organs that we experience the gross and subtle world and the universe.
+The Absolute behind these empirical worlds we experience in silence, outside sense perception.

 by the way ...

-Live life as it unfolds itself, with all its tasks and all its duties.
+Live life as it unfolds, with all its tasks and duties.
 At the same time be aware of the Absolute hidden behind the relative.
-The time will come definitely and with certainty where you have nothing more to do and nothing more to attain.
+Time will come definitely and with certainty when you have nothing more to do and nothing more to attain.
 Then you will focus only on the Absolute; the empirical worlds will no longer really touch you.
-(And people give you a list of all your responsibilities.
-But only you know you are no longer responsable.)
+(And people will give you a list of all your responsibilities.
+But only you will know that you are no longer responsible.)

-A complete guidance how the Absolute – or in religious term God – can be recognized and realized are given by Jesus Christ in the four Gospels, by Lord Krishna in the Bhagavad Gita or by Lord Buddha who set an example of how to live life.
+A complete guidance as to how the Absolute – or in religious terms God – can be recognized and realized have been given by Jesus Christ in the four Gospels, by Lord Krishna in the Bhagavad Gita or by Lord Buddha who set an example of how to live life.
 To understand these instructions we have to see through the overlaying religious systems.